Procurement Act 2023

 • a reduction of procedures to: direct award, open framework, or competitive flexible procedure

-• more flexible commercial frameworks (e.g. an open framework) that can be opened during its life span
+• more flexible commercial frameworks (e.g. an open framework).
+These can be opened during its life span

 Supplier registration:

-• central digital platform for suppliers to register and store their details so that they can be used for multiple bids, and see all opportunities in one place
+• central digital platform for suppliers to register and store their details.
+This is so they can be used for multiple bids, and see all opportunities in one place

-• in order to work with Network Rail, suppliers will need to ensure they are registered on this system prior to submitting tenders.
+• in order to work with Network Rail, suppliers will need to ensure they are registered.
+They can do this on this system before submitting tenders.

 Dynamic market:

-• a register of tools to show which frameworks and dynamic markets are available, so suppliers can identify opportunities and research the options for bidding on these in the future
+• a register of tools to show which frameworks and dynamic markets are available.
+This is so suppliers can identify opportunities.
+And research the options for bidding on these in the future

 Frequently asked questions